-Delayed Shock Symptoms After an Accident Are very common for those who have suffered from a car accident.
-The brainstem is the part of the nervous system, which controls our movement and balance.
-The problem occurs when the brain stem is damaged due to an injury, or if it was deprived of oxygen and nutrients.
+Delayed Shock Symptoms After an Accident Are prevalent for those who have suffered a car accident.
+The brainstem is the part of the nervous system which controls our movement and balance.
+The problem occurs when the brain stem is damaged due to an injury or is deprived of oxygen and nutrients.
 The brainstem is in charge of our sense of touch, sense of smell, taste, hearing, and even emotions such as anger and fear.
-Delayed Shock Symptoms After an accident can be the result of the damaged areas in the brainstem, which controls our body movements.
+Delayed Shock Symptoms After an accident can result from damaged areas in the brainstem, which controls our body movements.

-A delayed response may happen at any time during the course of an accident or after an injury.
-In fact, most people will not even realize that they are experiencing delayed response until minutes or hours later.
-One minute you may be fine, and then the next you may be feeling very weak and uncomfortable.
+A delayed response may happen anytime during an accident or after an injury, and most people will only realize they are experiencing a delayed response minutes or hours later.
+One minute you may be fine, and then you may feel very weak and uncomfortable the next.

-Symptoms of Delayed Shock After an Accident Many times victims will go into a type of shock or hangover.
-This is because they did not receive the immediate medical attention they need.
+Symptoms of Delayed Shock After an Accident Many times, victims will go into a type of shock or hangover.
+It is because they did not receive the immediate medical attention they needed.
 If not given immediate medical attention, the victim may become unconscious and unable to move correctly.
 Getting the victim to the hospital immediately can prevent delayed shock symptoms after an accident.

 Some delayed effects can last up to six months.
-This can include depression, lack of concentration, memory loss, irritability, mood swings, and anxiety.
-These feelings will be compounded if the victim did not get the immediate medical attention he or she needed after the accident.
-The injuries from the accident can have lasting effects on the victim’s ability to perform tasks such as driving.
-This can result in higher rates of auto accidents for the victim.
+That can include depression, lack of concentration, memory loss, irritability, mood swings, and anxiety.
+These feelings will be compounded if the victim does not get the medical attention they need after the accident.
+The injuries from the accident can have lasting effects on the victim’s ability to perform tasks such as driving, which can result in higher rates of auto accidents for the victim.